Answers to Commonly Asked Questions concerning the City of Macomb’s Historic District or Landmark Designation Program

 Can I add on to an existing historic building?

 Yes.
-Additions can be made to historic buildings if they are compatible and/or complimentary to the architectural character of the original building, and meet all zoning requirements of lot coverage and setbacks.
+Additions can be made to historic buildings if they are compatible and/or complementary to the architectural character of the original building, and meet all zoning requirements of lot coverage and setbacks.

 Can I install a ramp to make my property accessible?